CaptainLeon445/adafri-be-assessment/README.md

 ## Important Notification

-- Lendsqr Adjutor Karma blacklist is not found in the Lendsqr documentation
-- Render hosting platform does not provide free MySql database.
-PostgreSQL database is used.
-- Docker is used to build images for deployment on render hosting platform.
+- Facebook campaign ad api permission unavailable due to pending developer business account status

 ## Conclusion
 This document summarizes the implementation of the Adafri campaign ad backend assessment demo.
-The use of Docker, Makefile, PostgreSQL, Sequelize, TypeScript, Jest, ESLint, JWT, and bcrypt ensures a robust, scalable, and maintainable codebase.
+The use of Docker, Makefile, PostgreSQL, Sequelize, TypeScript,  ESLint, ensures a robust, scalable, and maintainable codebase.
 The design decisions and technology choices were influenced by the constraints of the hosting platform and the need for type safety, code quality, and developer productivity.